fawmi/vue-google-maps/README.md

 If you have too many markers, it is helpful to cluster markers.
 You can easily cluster markers by wrapping your markers with `GMapCluster` component.

+Note: clusters were not working in the original version of this package.
+All of the clusters are here because of the community fixes.
+If you're having trouble with it please [try using the docs](https://vue-google-maps-community-fork.netlify.app/components/cluster.html).
+Also, feel free to open discussions or issues to get help.

 ```vue
 <template>
   <GMapMap :center="center" :zoom="7" map-type-id="terrain" style="width: 500px; height: 300px">